Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

 - **Actions**:
   - **Store User Data**: Saves user credentials (hashed passwords) and other relevant information.
   - **Store Game State**: Tracks player’s game progress, inventory, decisions, and stats.
-  - **Transaction Logs**: Logs all payment transactions and tracks in-game purchases.
+  - **Transaction Logs**: stores all payment transactions and tracks in-game purchases(if implemented in the future).
   - **Game History**: Saves past game sessions to allow users to resume their gameplay.
-  - **Card Collection Management**: Manages and updates the player’s card collection.
+  - **Card Collection Management**: Stores and updates the player’s card collection.

 - **Communication with Other Interfaces**:
   - **Internal**:
     - **User Authentication Interface**: Stores and retrieves user credentials via Supabase authentication.
     - **Game Engine**: Retrieves and updates user game state and progress.
     - **Card Management**: Stores and updates player’s card inventory.
-    - **Payment Interface**: Logs and verifies transactions for purchases and in-game items.
+    - **Payment Interface**: Stores transactions for purchases and in-game items.
   - **External**:
     - **Supabase**: Handles authentication, queries, and storage of user and game-related data.